-Should my children take part in an event or program that commemorates the lives of those who were lost or significantly altered in the tragedy or recognizes the impact it has had on our community?
+Should my children take part in an event or program that commemorates the lives of those who were lost or significantly altered by the shooting or recognizes the impact it has had on our community?

-- Memorial and commemorative events can help children express and cope with their feelings that might otherwise seem overwhelming to deal with alone. - Knowing that others are still, at times, experiencing the impact of the event, even two years later, can help children cope more successfully. - Adults should try not to tell children what they should feel or how they should express their feelings.
+- Memorial and commemorative events can help children express and cope with their feelings that might otherwise seem overwhelming to deal with alone. - Knowing that others are still, at times, experiencing the impact of the shooting can help children cope more successfully. - Adults should try not to tell children what they should feel or how they should express their feelings.
 Instead, ask your children how they are feeling and what they think might help them feel better. - Figure out ways your children can help others.
-People are better able to cope with a crisis if they are able to help others, even if the assistance they offer is not related to the tragedy. - Some children may wish to acknowledge the passage of an additional year in a personally meaningful way, and may prefer not to take part in a group activity centered on the commemoration.
+People are better able to cope with a crisis if they are able to help others, even if the assistance they offer is not related to the tragedy. - Some children may wish to acknowledge the passage of an additional year in a personally meaningful way and may prefer not to take part in a group activity centered on the commemoration.

 - Different children and adults will have different wishes and needs around this time. - Some children may not prefer any formal or even informal activity.
-Some children may even be annoyed by the continued or renewed attention focused on an event that occurred two years ago.
-Adults should not force of push children to take part in memorial activities. - By actively planning and taking part in a memorial event as part of the school community, children have some control over how they will remember the event and the impact it has had on themselves and their community. - Children should have an active role in the planning of memorial events to make sure the events are appropriate to their developmental level and meet their personal needs. - Memorial events and commemorative activities can be simple and informal.
+Some children may even be annoyed by the continued or renewed attention focused on a sad event that occurred years ago, especially if they have to deal with more recent losses or crises.
+Adults should not force of push children to take part in memorial activities. - By actively planning and taking part in a memorial event as part of the school community, children have some control over how they will remember the tragedy and the impact it has had on themselves and their community. - Children should have an active role in the planning of memorial events to make sure the events are appropriate to their developmental level and meet their personal needs. - Memorial events and commemorative activities can be simple and informal.